HanHach/obsidian-http-mcp/README.md

 - **60s cache**: Reduces API calls by 70% in typical sessions
 - **Parallel scanning**: Fast recursive walk using Promise.all

+### Safe File Deletion

+Files are **soft deleted by default** - moved to `.trash-http-mcp/` folder instead of permanent deletion.
+This protects against accidental data loss from AI operations.
+To restore deleted files, open the `.trash-http-mcp/` folder in Obsidian and move files back manually.
+For irreversible deletion, set `permanent: true`.

 ### Why HTTP Native?

 **Traditional MCP servers (stdio)**: